Frequently Asked Questions by Prospective Students

 Q. At the moment I am living at home, when I start university I will be moving away and living either on campus or in private accommodation.
 How do I complete my application?

-Q. I have applied for Centrelink but haven't recieved a Customer Reference Number (CRN) yet?
+Q. I have applied for Centrelink but haven't received a Customer Reference Number (CRN) yet?

 A. For the question 'Do you currently receive Centrelink payments?', select the 'Currently have an application lodged with Centrelink', from the drop down menu.
 Once you receive this CRN please contact the scholarships office via email firstname.lastname@example.org and we will update your information.

-Q. Why do I have to declare whether our parent/s recieve Tax Benefit A?
+Q. Why do I have to declare whether our parent/s receive Tax Benefit A?

 Q. Why do I have to provide copies of my parent/s Tax Assessment Notice?